 Edge Computing and the Internet of Things (IoT)

-Another important aspect of edge computing in IoT is the improvement of privacy and security of connected devices.
+Another important aspect of edge computing in IoT is the improvement of privacy and security for connected devices.
 Since less sensitive data needs to be sent over the network, potential attack vectors for cyberattacks can be reduced.
-Furthermore, edge computing enables connected devices to function autonomously even with limited connectivity.
+Furthermore, edge computing allows connected devices to function autonomously even with limited connectivity.

 Overall, edge computing offers many advantages for a variety of applications, especially in areas where real-time processing and low latency are crucial.
 With the advent of new technologies such as 5G mobile networks and the increasing use of artificial intelligence, edge computing is expected to play an increasingly important role in information technology.
 However, it is also important to consider the challenges and risks associated with edge computing and to take appropriate measures for security and integration.